-An informal consultation will be held from 6 January 2020 to 14 February 2020, the outcome of which will be reported to the Cabinet Member for Education and Skills in the Children’s, Young People and Education Cabinet Committee of 11 March 2020.
+An informal consultation was held from 6 January 2020 to 14 February 2020, the outcome of which was reported to the Cabinet Member for Education and Skills in the Children’s, Young People and Education Cabinet Committee meeting of 11 March 2020.

-The views of the local members will be sought as part of the informal consultation.
+The views of the local members was sought as part of the informal consultation.

 Financial implications: A feasibility study has been undertaken. £4,000,000 will be required to suitably reinstate the former Walmer Science College buildings and land.

 Legal implications: Any legal implications will be explained in the report to the Cabinet Member prior to him taking his decision.

 Equalities implications: An Equalities Impact Assessment has been complete prior to the consultation period.
 To date no adverse impact on any protected group has been identified.
 This will be reviewed throughout the consultation period.